-Shannon kept putting quitting off, using it as a crutch to get through tough times.
+Shannon kept putting off quitting, using it as a crutch to get through tough times.
 But she kept trying, and eventually, it worked!

-I am 44 years old and have been smoking for 31 years of my life.
+I am 44 years old and smoked for 31 years of my life.

-It's been my friend through the stress of divorce, financial strain and child rearing.
-It's been my celebration partner in the good times and fun times - smoking was always there.
+It was my friend through the stress of divorce, financial strain and child rearing.
+It was my celebration partner in the good times and fun times - smoking was always there.

 When life was up I smoked, when it was down I smoked.
-I smoked to take care of grief and sadness, I smoked to experience joy and laughter with my so called friend the cigarette.
+I smoked to take care of grief and sadness, I smoked to experience joy and laughter.

 I tried quitting a few times but how could I just leave my friend; my real friend who had always been there - even when I lost my mum to a sudden death, my step-father to a fire, my friend to cancer at only 27 and then my divorce...all in the same year.
 I was raising a 5 month old baby too, did I mention that?

 Well, quitting was no success.
-Then in my early 40's I kept getting colds, pneumonia and just couldn't catch my breath.
+Then in my early 40s I kept getting colds, pneumonia and just couldn't catch my breath.
 No stairs, no hills and always sluggish and tired.
-Then my Dr told me I had first stage emphysema, I prayed and prayed for help to quit.
+Then my doctor told me I had first stage emphysema.
+I prayed and prayed for help to quit.
 It was so hard.

 So when cigarettes rear up on me...
 I say go ahead, go right ahead and have your withdrawal.
 Make me tired, make me go through the feeling of so called loss and mourning (I did go through this and even cried a few times feeling as though I had lost a good friend).
-I went through it, I allow my body to feel the full effects of this lying, evil betrayer who will leave you sick n addicted to it physically, emotionally and with nothing to give you in return but heart ache in the end.
+I went through it, I allowed my body to feel the full effects of this lying, evil betrayer who will leave you sick and addicted to it physically and emotionally, with nothing to give you in return but heart ache.

-This is my story and 21 days I can breathe better, I can walk further, I can cough and not feel lightheaded.
-God is good, smoking is a misleading road to death.
+This is my story and after 21 days I can breathe better, I can walk further, I can cough and not feel lightheaded.

 Click here to submit your story.